AmirSolt/Unity-Polytube/README.md

 ### `Start(Dictionary<string, string> userFlags=null)`

 This function starts recording the game window and saves the files to `Application.temporaryCachePath`.
-It uses Application.productName to find the game window.
-This function doesn't work in the editor.
+It uses `Application.productName` to find the game window.
+This function won't work in the editor.

 You can add flag parameters to control the behaviour of the recorder.
 See below for flags.